 writing, perfectionism, and comics

-so, up till just recently I absolutely hated the writing process. it terrified me.
+up till just recently I hated writing. it terrified me.

-but I've finally started to reach a point where writing isn't so bad; I actively enjoy it now, if you'd believe it!
+but I've finally started to reach a point where writing isn't so bad, and I'm actively enjoying it!

-so I wanted to talk about that, and like. how I got here.
+so I wanted to talk about that here, and how I got there.

-perfectionism is the feeling of walking on eggshells, an unhealthy tension between your art and the idea of it. it can make you feel afraid to create at all, if you let it have its way with you!
+perfectionism is the feeling of walking on eggshells, an unhealthy tension between your art and the idea of it. it can make you feel afraid to create anything at all for fear that the art will be bad!

-I think it probably came from the two years of english classes where I would get good grades but they would never be good enough for my teacher.
-I think I internalised the idea that I wasn't good enough.
-It made it really fuckin hard to write anything.
+I think it probably came from the two years of english classes where nothing I wrote was ever good enough for my teacher. my work wasn't bad! but I internalised the idea that it was.
+It made it really hard to write anything.

 lower your standards a bit: you have to make bad art to make good art. it's ok to look at a work and say "good enough" and move on. "it's a hot mess, but it's my hot mess, and I'm proud of it", you know?